please-build/proto-rules/README.md

 # Proto rules
 Protobuf rules for the [Please](https://please.build) build system.

+# Legacy rules
+These rules are a big paradigm shift from the built in rules from Please v16.
+To help with the transition, `///proto//build_defs:legacy` are a drop-in replacement for the old behavior.
+These will work throughout the v17 branch.
+To use these, add the proto plugin to your repo, and subinclude that target.
+These use the legacy config i.e. `[Proto]`, not `[Plugin "proto"]`.

 # Basic usage
 First add the base proto plugin to your project:
 ```python